hannestschofenig/tschofenig-ids/cose-cwt-chain/draft-tschofenig-cose-cwt-chain.md

 The following terms are useful for readers of this document:

-- end entity: user of CWT and/or end user system that is the subject of a CWT;
+- End Entity: user of CWT and/or end user system that is the subject of a CWT;

-- CA: certification authority; often corresponds to an authorization server in the context of CWTs.
+- CA: certification authority; RFC 8747 calls this entity the "issuer" and describes it as "the party that creates the CWT and binds the claims about the subject to the proof-of-possession key".
+In an OAuth-based system, this entity often corresponds to an authorization server.

+- CA CWT: A CWT that is self-issued whereby the same name appears in the subject and issuer claims.

 - RA: registration authority, i.e., an optional system to which a CA delegates certain management functions; while often used in PKI